AriFordsham/GHCWiki/darcs-evaluation.md

 Disadvantages

 - Revisions form a DAG (more like a tree with merge-points) rather than patchsets (this is a subjective point, which is why it's in both lists.
 Which model do you believe in?)
 - Cherry-picking isn't very "native" to the data model.
+Support for this is very poor.
 - UI is rather different from darcs (which current contributors are used to).

 ## Eliminated alternatives